In-House Mono Testing & Treatment

 - Enlarged spleen

-While the fever and sore throat typically improve within a few weeks, fatigue, swollen lymph nodes, and an enlarged spleen may persist for a few more weeks.
+While the fever and sore throat typically improve within a few weeks, fatigue, and swollen lymph nodes may persist for a few more weeks.
 Some symptoms may lead to complications that require immediate medical attention.

 Complications of Mono